 Maine, LD 246 Would require higher education research facilities that receive public money to offer healthy dogs or cats no longer needed for research to an animal rescue organization or animal shelter for adoption, or offer them through private placement, instead of euthanizing the animals.

 3/2/17 Committee on Agriculture reported that bill “Ought Not to Pass”

 Maryland, HB 528 and SB 420 Would require research facilities which use dogs or cats for scientific purposes to take reasonable steps to provide for the adoption of the animals no longer needed by offering them to animal rescue organizations.

 Hearing held before Senate Education, Health and Environmental Affairs Committee, 2/14/17

 2/21/17 Hearing held before House Appropriations Committee

-Massachusetts, S 489/and H 2454 Would require research institutions and product testing facilities to offer cats and dogs used in research to an animal shelter or rescue organization for adoption if the animal is deemed appropriate for adoption.
+Massachusetts, S 489/and H 3232 Would require research institutions and product testing facilities to offer cats and dogs used in research to an animal shelter or rescue organization for adoption if the animal is deemed appropriate for adoption.
 These bills would also limit the use of an animal by a research or testing facility to two years.